When tragedy strikes, a cold case suddenly turns hot—and deadly.

 “Call one of the other agents and have them find her.”

 Nick’s entire body felt cold with shock and despair as he imagined Sam dealing with such an awful loss, and while he was hours away from her.
-He’d never felt more useless or despondent as he imagined what she must be going through.
+He’d never felt more useless or despondent as he thought about what she must be going through.

 “I’m here.”
 Her dull, flat tone told him so much but nowhere near enough.